 Let’s first create a Python file which will contain our Beam app definition.
 This is the environment you’ll be developing against once you start the app.

-You can name your files whatever you’d like - Beam tries to limit the changes you need to make to your existing code structure, so you can organize your projects however you prefer.
+You can name your files whatever you’d like - Beam tries to limit the changes

 You can run your code on this remote environment.
 It will feel as though you’re working locally, but all your code is actually being run on a container we’ve magically spun up for you.